NRLParticipation/NRL-Cookbook/docs/administrators/executive-summaries.md

 ---

-## High complexity: Narrative Distillation Control Room
+## High complexity: Narrative distillation control room

 Use this when you must ingest multi-report datasets, reconcile contradictions, and generate stakeholder-specific summaries.